clates/jira-cli/README.md

 10. View Assigned Tasks

 11. Log Hours
+    Prompts for a given story and then prompts for hours.

 12-16.
 Create *
     Looks through the tasktypes.json for "name":*
     Iterates the custom prompts setting items as posted.
 These could be {TODO: List custom prompts}